ridhirebuts/ridhirebuts.github.io/_posts/2020-12-29-50-Good-Things-That-Happened-in-2020.md

 title: 50 Good Things That Happened in 2020
 ---

+It's hard to stay positive amongst the maelstorm of bad news so this is our humple attempt at lifting your spirits.

 1.  ## Carbon emissions fell by the largest amount ever recorded (7%).

 2.  ## 2 million people planted 250 million trees in one weekend in Uttar Pradesh, India.